matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 For clarity: the Matrix ecosystem is defined as anyone who uses the Matrix protocol.
 This includes (non-exhaustively):

- * End-users of Matrix clients
+ * End-users of Matrix clients.
- * Matrix client developers and testers
+ * Matrix client developers and testers.
- * Spec developers
+ * Spec developers.
- * Server admins
+ * Server admins.
- * Matrix packagers & maintainers
+ * Matrix packagers & maintainers.
- * Companies building products or services on Matrix
+ * Companies building products or services on Matrix.
- * Bridge developers
+ * Bridge developers.
- * Bot developers
+ * Bot developers.
- * Widget developers
+ * Widget developers.
- * Server developers
+ * Server developers.
- * Matrix room and community moderators
+ * Matrix room and community moderators.
- * End-users who are using Matrix indirectly via bridges
+ * End-users who are using Matrix indirectly via bridges.
- * External systems which are bridged into Matrix
+ * External systems which are bridged into Matrix.
- * Anyone using Matrix for data communications
+ * Anyone using Matrix for data communications.

 "Greater benefit" is defined as maximising:

- * the number of Matrix-native end-users reachable on the open Matrix network
+ * the number of Matrix-native end-users reachable on the open Matrix network.
- * the number of regular users on the Matrix network (e.g. 30-day retained federated users)
+ * the number of regular users on the Matrix network (e.g. 30-day retained federated users).
- * the number of online servers in the open federation
+ * the number of online servers in the open federation.
- * the number of developers building on Matrix
+ * the number of developers building on Matrix.
- * the number of independent implementations which use Matrix
+ * the number of independent implementations which use Matrix.
- * the number of bridged end-users reachable on the open Matrix network
+ * the number of bridged end-users reachable on the open Matrix network.
- * the signal-to-noise ratio of the content on the open Matrix network (i.e. minimising spam)
+ * the signal-to-noise ratio of the content on the open Matrix network (i.e. minimising spam).
- * the ability for users to discover content on their terms (empowering them to select what to see and what not to see)
+ * the ability for users to discover content on their terms (empowering them to select what to see and what not to see).
- * the quality and utility of the Matrix spec (as defined by ease and ability with which a developer can implement spec-compliant clients, servers, bots, bridges, and other integrations without needing to refer to any other external material)
+ * the quality and utility of the Matrix spec (as defined by ease and ability with which a developer can implement spec-compliant clients, servers, bots, bridges, and other integrations without needing to refer to any other external material).

 N.B. that we consider success to be the growth of the open federated network rather than closed deployments.
 For example, if WhatsApp adopted Matrix it